AllisonXY/furniture-classification-API/README.md

 # Furniture Classification API
-This repository contains a RESTful API for furniture classification using a deep learning CNN model developed in TensorFlow.
-The API is built using FastAPI framework and Uvicorn server.
+This repository contains a RESTful API for furniture classification using a Convolutional Neural Network (CNN) model developed and trained with TensorFlow.
+The API is built with FastAPI framework and Uvicorn server.

 ## Model
 The [classification_model.ipynb](https://github.com/AllisonXY/furniture-classification-API/blob/main/classification_model.ipynb) notebook contains the code for developing the CNN model.
 The model was trained on a provided dataset with 95% validation accuracy, and saved as the [cnn_model](https://github.com/AllisonXY/furniture-classification-API/tree/main/Image%20Classification%20API/cnn_model) folder under the API project.